m3talsmith/jobberthehut/doc/PLAN.md

 - `func (*Certificate) GenerateJobID() (id int)`: generate the next ID for a job
 - `func (*Certificate) NewJob(cmd string) (job *Job, err ErrorCertificate)`: instantiate a job with a command
 - `func (*Job) Start() (err ErrorJob)`: start a job
-- `func (*Job) Tail(readTo []byte, offset int64) (err ErrorJob)`: read a given amount of lines from the end of the log
+- `func (*Job) ReadLog(writeTo []byte) (err ErrorJob)`: read all lines from the log, order from first to last
 - `func (*Job) Stop() (err ErrorJob)`: stop a job

 #### NewCertificate

-The `NewCertificate` function takes a `[]byte` representation of a certificate pem.
+The `NewCertificate` function takes a `[]byte` representation of a certificate.

-It checks to see if the certificate is valid (e.g. by parsing it, looking at the certificate pool in storage, etc.) and returns a `*Certificate` if true.
+It checks to see if the certificate is valid and returns a `*Certificate` if true.
 If false, it returns an `ErrorCertificate`.

+If the certificate is valid but doesn't exist in storage, an entry in storage will be created with the certificate's hash.

+Client certificate validation works like the following:

+1. Hash the client certificate
+1. Check to see if the certificate hash is in the client certificate hash pool
+1. Return appropriate response (valid or not valid; true or false)

 #### Bytes